 Things to Do

-Top 10 Places to have a Picnic
+Top 10 Places for a Picnic in the Finger Lakes

 If you love a picnic, the Finger Lakes is the place to be.
 Be sure to check out these beautiful places to enjoy a picnic you won't soon forget.